 Seedling In Soil Thumb

 Some soils are naturally better for growing plants than others.
-Soil is formed over hundreds of thousands of years, as solid rock is gradually worn down by weather, so the character of your garden soil largely depends on local geology.
+Soil forms over hundreds of thousands of years, as solid rock is gradually worn down by weather, so the character of your garden soil largely depends on local geology.

 The texture of your garden soil might be sandy, or heavy clay, or anything in between.
-But there’s no need to settle for what’s already there; there’s huge potential to improve the fertility of any garden soil – it’s very straightforward to do.
+But there’s no need to settle for what’s already there; there’s huge potential to improve the fertility of any garden soil.

 The amount of digging you’ll need to do will vary, depending on how much prior love your garden has received.
 If you’re in a new build, chances are your soil will need remedial attention.
 But if your soil has a history of being cultivated, you’re in luck!